matt-allan/envtpl/README.md

 # tplenv

 A tiny binary for templating plain text with environment variables.
-Like [`envsubst`](https://linux.die.net/man/1/envsubst) but smaller and simpler.
+Like [`envsubst`](https://linux.die.net/man/1/envsubst) but simpler.

 # Installation